quickapps/docs/en/developers/field-api.rst

 Field Handlers
 ==============

 Field Handler are :doc:`event listener <events-system>` classes which must take care of storing, organizing and retrieving information for each entity’s field.
-All this is archived using QuickAppsCMS’s :doc:`events system <events-system>`.
-Filed handler handlers belongs always to a plugin, which must define them as event listeners classes under its "Events" directory.
-For instance:
+All this is archived using QuickAppsCMS’s
+:doc:`events system <events-system>`.
+Filed handlers belongs always to a plugin, which must define them as event listeners classes under its "Events" directory.
+For
+instance:

 ::

-    |- Blog/
+    Blog/
-       |- src/
+    └── src/
-          |- Controller/
+        ├── Controller/
-          |- Event/
+        └── Event/
-             |- MyFieldHandler1.php
+            ├── MyFieldHandler1.php
-             |- MyFieldHandler2.php
+            ├── MyFieldHandler2.php
-             |- MyFieldHandler3.php
+            └── MyFieldHandler3.php

-Similar to :doc:`event listeners <events-system>` and :doc:`hooktags <hooktags`, Field Handlers classes must define all the event names it will handle using the ``implementedEvents()`` method, Field API has organized these event names in two groups or "events subspaces":
+Similar to :doc:`event listeners <events-system>` and :doc:`hooktags <hooktags>`, Field Handlers classes must define all the event names it will handle using the ``implementedEvents()`` method, Field API has organized these event names in two groups or "events subspaces":

--  ``Field.<FieldHandler>.Entity``: For handling entities events such as "entity save", "entity delete", etc.
+-  Field.<FieldHandler>.Entity: For handling entities events such as "entity save", "entity delete", etc.

--  ``Field.<FieldHandler>.Instance``: Related to Field Instances events, such as "instance being detached from table", "new instance attached to table", etc.
+-  Field.<FieldHandler>.Instance: Related to Field Instances events, such as "instance being detached from table", "new instance attached to table", etc.

-Where ``<FieldHandler>`` is an arbitrary name of your choose, it must be unique across the entire system. e.g. `TextField`, `ImageField`, `AlgumField`, etc
+Where ``<FieldHandler>`` is an arbitrary name of your choice, it must be unique across the entire system. e.g. `TextField`, `ImageField`, `AlgumField`, etc

+TIP
-**TIP:** A good practice is to use the name of your event listener class as "handler name", for example for the class ``plugins/Blog/Event/ImageAttachment.php`` your field handler name is ``ImageAttachment``, in order to make sure this name is unique across the entire system you could use plugin’s name as prefix: ``BlogImageAttachment``
+    A good practice is to use the name of your event listener class as "handler name", for example for the class ``plugins/Blog/Event/ImageAttachment.php`` your field handler would be "ImageAttachment", in order to make sure this name is unique across the entire system you could use plugin’s name as prefix:
+    ``BlogImageAttachment``

 ---